16 Bizarre Things That Happen to Your Body After You Die

 Some parts of you will live longer

 While some body parts expire quickly, others may live on for hours after you die.
 Your eyes, heart, bone, and skin can still be viable for transplant up to 15 hours after you pass away, according to Dr. Melinek.
-Read the incredible story of the man who held his own heart.

 Your body will literally start eating itself